Malabon: Barangays

 Before the present-day Malabon, the town was originally composed of sitios (barangay) and others were further divided into two or more purok (zone).

 Malabon is divided into 21 barangays.

+Territorial disputes

+Malabon has an unresolved boundary dispute with Caloocan, wherein both cities claim Caloocan's Barangays 160 and 161, Libis Baesa, (notably the site of North Luzon Expressway's Balintawak Toll Plaza) as within their jurisdiction.
+In 2025, the Supreme Court of the Philippines dismissed Caloocan’s petition questioning the constitutionality of Republic Act No. 9019 (Malabon City Charter), citing it as premature.
+The Court instead directed both cities to resolve the issue through procedures under the Local Government Code, starting with their respective city councils.
+Prior to this, in 2014, both city governments signed a memorandum of understanding (MOU) to develop 80 ha of disputed land located within Caloocan's Libis Baesa area and Malabon's Barangay Potrero.
+The MOU preempted any court decisions on the dispute that began in 2001, when Malabon, upon its conversion to a highly urbanized city, took control over lands formerly under Caloocan's jurisdiction.

 Demographics

 Religion

-Malabon belongs to the Roman Catholic Diocese of Kalookan under the episcopal seat of Bishop Pablo Virgilio David.
+Malabon belongs to the Roman Catholic Diocese of Kalookan.
 Almost 80% of the people here adhere to this religion.
 Today there are eight Roman Catholic Parishes in Malabon.

 Malabon bears the old images of San Bartolome in the Poblacion and the La Inmaculada Concepcion, canonically crowned since 1986 during the pontificate of Pope John Paul II.

-Other religions in Malabon include Iglesia Filipina Independiente (belongs to the Diocese of Rizal and Pampanga, Parish of La Purisima Concepcion de Malabon), Baptists, Jesus the Living Stone International Assembly of God, Iglesia ni Cristo or Church of Christ, Members of the Church of God International, Jesus Is Lord Church, IEMELIF and Seventh-day Adventist.
+Other religions in Malabon include Iglesia Filipina Independiente (belongs to the Diocese of Rizal and Pampanga, Parish of La Purisima Concepcion de Malabon), Baptists, Jesus the Living Stone International Assembly of God, Iglesia ni Cristo, Members of the Church of God International, Jesus Is Lord Church, IEMELIF, Seventh-day Adventist, and Buddhism.